torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 programs into rendering "moo\\xe2\\x80\\xaegnp.txt" as "mootxt.png".
 A second category of rendering problems involves whitespace characters.
-If the character "Zero Width Space" U+200B is encountered in a file name, the name will render identically to a name that does not have the zero width space.
+If the character "Zero Width Space" U+200B is encountered in a file name, the name will render identically to a name that does analt have the zero width space.

 If two names within a naming domain have different byte sequences but render